gomorpheus/morpheus-docs/release_notes/current.rst

 - Plugins: Add custom plugins to |morpheus| by uploading them in Administration > Integrations > Plugins.
 See documentation on the plugin architecture SDK for details on getting started with plugin development

+- .. toggle-header:: :header: Reports: **Reports UI and feature set overhauled**

+     - New report types added
+     - Landing page for Reports now lists report types with buttons to run a selected report type now or schedule one on a recurring basis
+     - Clicking into a report type lists all viewable runs of that report type, one-off runs can be executed, schedules for that report type can be viewed or deleted
+     - See Reports section of |morpheus| docs for complete feature guides
-- Reports: Many report types now allow filtering to include or exclude resources based on multiple tags rather than just one
+     - Many report types now allow filtering to include or exclude resources based on multiple tags rather than just one

+- .. toggle-header:: :header: Reports: **New report types added**

+     Several new report types are added, note that the Amazon costing reports listed below are not shown for users that don't have an Amazon cloud integration exposed to them:

+     - Guidance
+     - Migration Planning
+     - Time Series Cost
+     - Amazon Reservation Coverage
+     - Amazon Reservation Utilization
+     - Amazon Savings Inventory Summary
+     - Amazon Savings Plan Coverage
+     - Amazon Savings Plan Utilization

 - .. toggle-header:: :header: Reports: **Automated Generation of Custom Reports**